foundry-rs/starknet-foundry/docs/src/starknet/account.md

 ```
 ### `account delete`

-Delete an account from `accounts-file`.
+Delete an account from `accounts-file` and optionally his associated Scarb profile.

 ```shell
 $ sncast \